Streamlining Ecommerce Returns Management – Insights from Our Expert Q&A

 What are the best return rate reduction strategies?

 Return rates refer to the percentage of products purchased by shoppers that are subsequently returned.
-Reducing return rates should be a proactive approach between a brand and their 3PL provider.
+Reducing return rates should be a proactive approach between a brand and its 3PL provider.

 According to Kyle Bertin of Two Boxes, analytics are crucial (and one of the top strategies) when it comes to reducing return rates.
 “We can provide deep analytics to help brands reduce return rates, like supplier quality defects,” says Bertin.